As bloggers, we play with words. Some of them are more fun quirky than others. Here are a few of the interesting ways we

 I still haven’t gotten used to “GP’s surgery.”
 I know what it is, but it still doesn’t make sense.
-Unless they’re performing a surgery, why is it a surgery?
+Unless they’re performing surgery, why is it a surgery?

 Speaking of healthcare, what on earth is with the nursing sister and matron job titles in the NHS?
 Most of the world is moving away from gendered job titles, but not the NHS!
 The term “modern matron” in particular seems like rather an oxymoron.

 What’s up with the pronunciation of lieutenant and colonel?
-The American pronunciation is fine; it’s a reasonable anglicization of the French.
+The American pronunciation of lieutenant is fine; it’s a reasonable anglicization of the French.
 But why in Canada and the UK are we throwing an “f” sound in there?

-Then there are works and expressions I’ve learned from fellow bloggers across the pond.
+Then there are words and expressions I’ve learned from fellow bloggers across the pond.
 Ami of Undercover Superhero introduced me to the phrase “got on my tits,” which creates some interesting imagery.
 Rory of A Guy Called Bloke introduced me to cracking and, more recently, pootlings.

 Words & phrases from TV